skbailey/playlist/README.md

 a playlist, edit its title, delete the playlist and see all playlists.
 You can add and remove songs from a playlist.

-I build it in about 21 non-consecutive hours.
+I built it in about 21 non-consecutive hours.
 Check out the git log when you clone the project.